-TB, a bacterial infection, is the leading cause of illness and death among people living with HIV - especially people with AHD and those who are not yet taking ART.
+TB, a bacterial infection, that in most cases attacks the lungs, is the leading cause of illness and death among people living with HIV - especially people with AHD and those who are not yet taking ART.
 Symptoms include coughing, fever, night sweats and weight loss.

-People diagnosed with TB should start TB treatment before starting (or restarting) ART.
+People diagnosed with TB should start TB treatment before starting (or re-starting) ART.